- Our Lakes

 Community is at the heart of the Love Our Lakes program.
 These wonderful organisations and groups play an important role in contributing to a healthy Gippsland Lakes.
-Passionate and full of local knowledge, these groups have a history of completing projects and leveraging government investment by calling on their group members and volunteers for assistance.
+Passionate and full of local knowledge, the Lakes’ community has a history of completing projects and leveraging government investment by calling on their group members and volunteers for assistance.
 Community grants are for groups to complete environmental projects that will help improve the health of the Gippsland Lakes.

-The Gippsland Lakes Coordinating Committee Community Grants 22/23 are now open for online application.
+The Gippsland Lakes Coordinating Committee Community Grants 2023-24 are now open for online application.

-The grants support the groups that support the Lakes by providing funds to allow them to complete environmental and community projects.
+These grants support the groups that support the Lakes by providing funds to allow them to complete environmental and community projects.

 Community groups are invited to submit applications to deliver programs to continue improving the health of the lakes through on-ground management activities and community engagement.

-Applications close Thursday 9 June 2022 at 5pm.
+Applications close Monday 1 May 2023 at 5pm.

 Funding for these grants has been made available from the Victorian State Government for the health of the Gippsland Lakes.

 Eleven projects have been funded in this round of the 2017 Gippsland Lakes Community Grants.
 These projects are in line with the Gippsland Lakes Priorities Plan and the community grant guidelines.
-Read More
+Read more